Kids of all ages love STEM activities. Even preschoolers can get in on the fun.

 We soon discovered that the pom-pom egg floated at the very top of the water.
 The one with a few beads was also at the top.
 The submarines with pennies and quarters sank part way.

-How could we get the eggs to sink?
+How could we get the plastic egg submarines to sink?

 We tried completely filling one egg with the pom-poms, one with beads, one with pennies, and one with quarters.